Chewt/chessterm/README.md

 correctly.

 ## Implementation Details
-Squares on the board will be represented by 8 bit unsigned integers.
-The leading bit will determine the color of the piece on the square
+Squares on the board will be represented by an array of 64 8-bit unsigned integers.
+The leading bit will determine the color of the piece on the square.

-Empty square = 00000000 = 0
+Empty square = 0

 Colors:
 | Color     | Binary    | Decimal|